...

 Depending on your investment horizon and risk tolerance, you may want to review your portfolio monthly, quarterly, or annually.

-You should compare your portfolio’s performance with your target asset allocation, your expected return, and relevant benchmarks.
+You should compare your portfolio’s performance with your target asset allocation, expected return, and relevant benchmarks.

 You should also consider the impact of fees, taxes, and inflation on your returns.

-You should evaluate how much risk you are taking with your investments and whether it is aligned with your risk appetite and capacity.
+You should evaluate how much risk you take with your investments and whether it aligns with your risk appetite and capacity.

 You should also consider how diversified your portfolio is across different asset classes, sectors, regions, and strategies.